hargoniX/master/thesis/thesis.typ

 though having them separate makes the presentation much simpler.
 For this reason we will also only consider definitions whose the type arguments occur grouped in the beginning of the signature.

-For performing the transformation I will make use of several auxiliary functions that will be defined through the course of this section:
+For performing the transformation, I will make use of several auxiliary functions that will be defined through the course of this section:
 - $dentype(alpha, Gamma)$ takes a context $Gamma$ and a monotype $alpha$ and eliminates dependent types in $alpha$.
 In particular, whenever it encounters a binder for a proposition, it replaces the bound type with $"Erased"$.
 - $mkinv(alpha, Gamma)$ takes a context $Gamma$ and a monotype $alpha$ and generates a new expression of type $dentype(alpha, Gamma) -> "Prop"$.
 These expressions are like the invariants from above but generalized to arbitrary monotypes.
 - $denprop(alpha, Gamma)$ takes a context $Gamma$ and a monotype $alpha$, s.t. $Gamma tack alpha : "Prop"$.
 It eliminates non-propositional dependent types in $alpha$ by injecting the data-carrying variants of inductive types and their invariants as needed.
   This function is the entry point for reducing a proposition.
 - $denterm(t, Gamma)$ takes a context $Gamma$ and a monoterm $t$ and eliminates dependent types in $t$.
 - #align(left, block($
   denexpr(e, Gamma) = cases(
      denprop(e, Gamma) "if" Gamma tack e : "Prop",